But first, what is an SEO copywriter?

 Copy is a word to describe text that writers produce to promote a product or service.
 SEO stands for Search Engine Optimization.

-In business, writers write copy for brochures, sales letters, business mailings, catalogs, and magazine or newspaper advertising.
-The purpose of copy is to inform or persuade people to take a certain action.
-Such as to buy a product or service.
+The purpose of the copy is to inform or persuade people to take a particular action, such as buying a product or service.

 For businesses large and small, getting the message out is always a priority.